-This strategy has assumed an increase of 5% in the level of fee increases proposed for 2019/20 onwards.
-Each additional 1% increase above those allowed for would generate an additional £18,500 for distribution, but any significant increase could have an impact on demand for services.
+This strategy has assumed no increase in the level of fee increases proposed for 2021/22.
+However, an increase of 2.5% per annum has been assumed for each year from 20202/23 thorough to 2024/25.
+Each additional 1% increase above those allowed for would generate an additional £18,141 for distribution, but any significant increase could have an impact on demand for services.